Blog Trends in STEM

 2. Empower Others

-Before anyone can achieve something, they must first believe they have the power to do so.
-By helping others see their own strengths and unique talents, you can empower them to accomplish incredible things.
-As an LIT, you can help make sure campers feel they are capable of creating, ideating and succeeding as they explore real-world problems and hands-on challenges.
+Before achieving a goal, you must first believe in your ability to do so.
+By helping others embrace their own strengths and unique talents, you can empower them to accomplish incredible things.
+As an LIT, you can help make sure campers create confidently as they explore solutions to real-world problems and hands-on challenges.

 “You have to stand on somebody’s shoulders before you can see far.
 And so, it’s very important that I have a strong shoulder for others to stand on, so they can see far and they can do greater things.” – Hall of Famer Victor Lawrence, inventor of signal processing in telecommunications